data-forge-notebook/pluggable-output-prototype/README.md

 # pluggable-output-prototype

-A test of using an iframe for a "cell output".
+This is a prototype of how pluggable cell outputs might work in [Data-Forge Notebook](https://www.data-forge-notebook.com/) v2.

-This test demonstrate how user-pluggable cell outputs (visualizations) might work in the future in Data-Forge Notebook v2.
+This prototype demonstrate how user-pluggable cell outputs (visualizations) might work in the future in Data-Forge Notebook v2.

 To try this out, first run the dev server for the child web page (this web page serves the output plugin):